SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 The "setup" function allows you to extract reactive logic and expose it to the template as you would with a mixin, but now it gives a clear source of any properties or methods you may use.

 Naming collisions are also addressed.
-Thanks to javascript you can rename a variable when destructuring, so you can simply rename any imports when a collision occurs.
+Thanks to JavaScript you can rename a variable when destructuring, so you can simply rename any imports when a collision occurs.

 We can see in the following examples the difference in syntax whilst achieving the same result, example 2 gives clarity on where methods originate using destructuring and allowing us to rename the variables at the same time.